SciML/juliatorch/README.md

   functions as iterators.
 You can work around this by wrapping your Julia functions in python functions like this `py_f = lambda x: jl_f(x)`.

-- Pytorch doesn't support python 3.12, so neither can this package.
+- PyTorch doesn't support python 3.12, so neither can this package.
 Use Python 3.11 instead.

+- The Julia function must accept a single Matrix as input as return a single Matrix as output

 ## Testing